plentz/jquery-maskmoney/README.md

 ***
 ### Tests:

-To run lol_dba tests, just clone the repo and run:
+To run our test suite, just clone the repo and open `test/index.html`.
+If you want to run it using nodejs, clone the repo and run:

 ```
 npm install && grunt test